-To date, the charity has served nearly 14,000 families with an estimated 150,000 meals provided during the Covid-19 pandemic.
+To date, the charity has served an estimated 100,000 meals during the Covid-19 Pandemic.
 Since the Elephant and Castle Shopping Centre closed in September 2020 Dad's House have focused their efforts from their food bank in Earls Court.